Ebiroll/qemu_esp32/examples/25_tbconsole/README.md

 pull GPIO 12 high and hit reset.
 Connect to the ESP32 over serial, and hit enter to stop it from continually rebooting.

-Have not been able to get it to run
+Have not been able to get it to run on qemu.
+On the esp32 it just prints a > for each character
+>
+>
+>

   wifi read 1c